 The stability ball, also known as the Swiss ball, yoga ball or exercise ball, is an inflated ball constructed of soft PVC material.
 Stability balls come in different colors and sizes, and for best results, you should choose a ball that fits your height range.

 Prolonged improper sitting posture and office equipment that promotes bad posture can damage spinal structure and cause recurring back and neck pain.
-The UCLA Comprehensive Spine Center explains that when sitting and resting your arms on a desk, your upper arms should be parallel to your spine.
+When sitting and resting your arms on a desk, your upper arms should be parallel to your spine.
 When you look at your computer, your gaze should be aimed at the middle of your screen.

-If you are new to using a stability ball, you might need to start out using the ball in small increments, as your body and muscles might not be accustomed to sitting in this manner for long periods and get fatigued.
-As your muscles build strength and endurance and become familiar with the seating position, it will become easier and you will be able to use the ball for longer periods.
+If decide to use the stability ball for a chair, use it for short increments at first, as your body and muscles might not be accustomed to sitting in this manner for long periods and get fatigued.
+As your muscles build strength and endurance and become familiar with the ball position, it will become easier and you will be able to use the ball for longer periods.

 Your employer or work environment might not permit you to use a stability ball in the workplace, so receive approval before bringing your ball to work.

 Read more: Do Exercise Balls Work?